Injury on a Night Out Compensation Claims

 Owners or occupiers of business premises should have insurance to cover the cost of injury claims, and your compensation will be paid out of this policy.

 We can help you make an injury claim, on a No Win No Fee basis.

 In this article

 NHS statistics show that A&E admissions are measurably higher during the early hours of Saturday and Sunday morning.
 Injuries are often alcohol-related and may be the result of a criminal act.
 However, accidents can also occur due to negligence.
-In such cases, it may be possible to make a personal injury claim.
+If you are injured on a night out due to the actions or negligence of a bar or club, road user, or other party, you may be able to make a personal injury claim.

 Liability for accidents on a night out

 Under the Occupier's Liability Act, any person who occupies a premises such as a bar or restaurant could be held liable in an occupiers liability compensation claim when a visitor is injured.
 The liability extends to both the venue itself and any adjoining garden or car park.